amycruz97/learn-tech-writing/README.md

-# A Self-Study Plan for Tech Writers
+# A Self-Study Plan to Learn Tech Writing

 If you want to become a tech writer, you need to write tech docs!
-However, it can be difficult to figure out how to get started and what resources to use.
-This project-based 30-days self-study plan will help you:
+However, I know it's difficult to figure out how to get started, what you need to learn, and what resources to use.
+So I created this project-based self-study plan to help you:

-- Learn what is tech writing and what a tech writer's typical day looks like
+- Learn what's tech writing and the tech writing process
-- Complete Google's Tech Writing Courses
 - Learn the common tech documents in the software industry (UI docs, user docs, developer docs)(documentation framework)
-- Learn the tech writing process
-- Write a UI document
-- Write a developer document
-- Write a reference document
-- Write a concept document
-- Familiarized yourself with industry-standard style guides
+- Familiarize yourself with industry-standard style guides
-- Learn how to look for and avoid bias in your writing
+- Create 4 tech writing portfolio samples
-- Created and used your GitHub account
+- Use GitHub and Markdown

+Estimated time required: 4 weeks (1-2 hours per day)

-If you are a complete beginner, new tech writer, or are curious about tech writing as a career, this plan is for you.
+If you are a curious about tech writing as a career or a new tech writer, this plan is for you.

-## About the creator of this plan
+### Who am I?

-Hi!
-I am Amruta and I work as a Staff Tech Writer in NYC.
-I also make YouTube videos about tech writing.
+I am Amruta Ranade, the Staff Tech Writer at a distributed database startup in New York City.
+I have a Bachelor's degree in Electronics and a Master's degree in Technical Communication.
+And I [make YouTube videos about tech writing](https://www.youtube.com/channel/UCKsaZMjb3lsLe5YtasDifuA).

+Now that introductions are out of the way, let's get to the plan!

-## Week 1: The Basics
+## Week 1: Learn the basics

-**Day 1: An absolute beginner's introduction to technical writing**
+**Day 1: Go through absolute beginner resources**

 Resource Type | Resource
 :-- | :--